frankyeh/DSI-Studio-Website/doc/gui_cx.md

 ## Step C1c: Create connecometry database

-Confirm the output file name and make sure to use file extension db.fib.gz
+Confirm the output file name and make sure to use the file extension db.fib.gz

 Click the "Create Database" button to create the connectometry database as a db.fib.gz file.
 You can add or remove subjects from the database using [Diffusion MRI Connectometry][Edit Connectometry Database]